wp-plugins/authorizenet-woocommerce-addon/readme.txt

 9. This plugin does not support Pre Order or Subscriptions
 10. Learn more on <a href="http://developer.authorize.net/api/reference/starting_guide.html">Authorization Capture Settlement Void</a>
 11. Upon refunds the items are not restocked automatically you need to use <a href="https://wordpress.org/plugins/woocommerce-auto-restore-stock/">this plugin</a> to restock automatically.
+12. **This plugin collects usage statistics ONLY ONCE DURING INSTALL for research purpose on user experience only It will not be shared with anyone.**
-12. The server(shared or vps any ) should comply with SHA-2 certificates in order to make it work in live payment mode as its using official libraries. else you need to use <a href="https://wordpress.org/plugins/authorizenet-woocommerce-lightweight-addon/">This Plugin</a>.
+13. The server(shared or vps any ) should comply with SHA-2 certificates in order to make it work in live payment mode as its using official libraries. else you need to use <a href="https://wordpress.org/plugins/authorizenet-woocommerce-lightweight-addon/">This Plugin</a>.
-13. Error connecting to AuthorizeNet
+14. Error connecting to AuthorizeNet

 This is a common known error you need to go to your plugins directory and then navigate to following file authorizenet-woocommerce-addon/lib/lib/shared/AuthorizeNetRequest.php